Australian football tactics and skills: Intimidation and attrition tactics

-An often overlooked tactic in Australian football is using attrition, violence and intimidation in an attempt to win matches.
+A controversial tactic Australian football is using attrition, violence and intimidation in an attempt to win matches.

 Attrition

 The aim is often to physically wear down the opposition or to deliberately "take out" a key player.
-Historically this tactic is called "playing the man" (as opposed to playing the ball).
+Historically, this tactic is called "playing the man" (as opposed to playing the ball).
 The attrition tactic has been used to reduce teams to less than 18 fit players on the field, resulting in the offending side having the advantage of extra players.

 The 1945 VFL Grand Final was dubbed "The Bloodbath" Grand Final due to the violence resulting in sixteen reportable offences.

 During the 1980s, attrition tactics became a popular tactic.

-The 1989 VFL Grand Final (informally dubbed "The Battle of '89") is probably the most famous of all matches of attrition football, with when two physically dominant and aggressive teams lined up against each other.
-At the start of the match an attack occurred on Dermott Brereton with the intention of taking him out of the game.
-This set the tone for a match in which several key players were hospitalised including Brownlow medalists John Platten and Robert Dipierdomenico (in an incident involving Geelong's Gary Ablett).
+The 1989 VFL Grand Final (informally dubbed "The Battle of '89") is probably the most famous of all matches of attrition football, where two physically dominant and aggressive teams lined up against each other.
+At the start of the match, an attack occurred on Dermott Brereton with the intention of taking him out of the game.
+This set the tone for a match in which several key players were hospitalised, including Brownlow medalists John Platten and Robert Dipierdomenico (in an incident involving Geelong's Gary Ablett).

 Unsociable football

-While the rules are more strict in the modern game (in the AFL there are now strict fines for melees for example), some teams still engage in "unsociable football".
-Targeting the bodies of other players, "professional free kicks" would often be conceded and sometimes even suspension.
-Even playing strictly within the rules, tackles can be extremely vigorous and injury-causing and occasionally teams appear to have a tactic of directing the strongest tackles towards a particular opposition player.
+While the rules are more strict in the modern game (in the AFL there are now strict fines for melees, for example), some teams still engage in "unsociable football".
+Targeting the bodies of other players, "professional free kicks" would often be conceded and sometimes even suspensions.
+Even playing strictly within the rules, tackles can be extremely vigorous and injury-causing, and occasionally teams appear to have a tactic of directing the strongest tackles towards a particular opposition player.

 In a match during the 2005 AFL season, an incident of unsociable football was accused of bringing the game into disrepute when an injured Nick Riewoldt was targeted by two Brisbane Lions players.
-Riewoldt had broken his collar bone and whilst he grimaced in pain, he was subsequently aggressively bumped by the Brisbane's Chris Scott and Mal Michael before he left the ground.
+Riewoldt had broken his collar bone; and, while he grimaced in pain, he was subsequently aggressively bumped by the Brisbane's Chris Scott and Mal Michael before he left the ground.

 Sledging and Taunting

-Without an offside rule and due to large open spaces, players spend a lot of time on the field next to or running with their opponents (termed "manning up") often long distances from umpires.
-Players often attempt to put off kickers when standing the mark.
+Without an offside rule and due to large open spaces, players spend a lot of time on the field next to, or running with, their opponents (termed "manning up"), often long distances from umpires.
+Players often attempt to put off kickers when standing on the mark.
 This gives opportunities for the psychological intimidation tactic of "sledging", or verbal abuse or intimidating opponents with body language equivalent to bullying.
-While vilification codes for sledging have been introduced in recent years with large penalties including distance penalties for players standing the mark, this tactic has been widely used since the game's early days and can lead to teams responding and large melees ensuing as players defend their teammates en masse.
-Players like Mark Jackson "The Clown Prince" were known to employ a large repertoire of showman tactics to upset and put the opposition off their game.
+While vilification codes for sledging have been introduced in recent years with large penalties, including distance penalties for players standing on the mark, this tactic has been widely used since the game's early days and can lead to teams responding and large melees ensuing as players defend their teammates en masse.
+Players like Mark Jackson, aka "The Clown Prince", were known to employ a large repertoire of showman tactics to upset and put the opposition off their game.